dutchLuck/ping3/README.md

 %
 ```
+Note that the IPv4 header Don't Fragment setting manipulation is not available on early (before Big Sur? )
+macOS and so the -D option is not shown in the above ping3 useage message on versions of macOS that do not
+give access to the IP_DONTFRAG setting in the setsockopt function call.

 ping3 is released under the MIT license and must be used at your own risk.
 Therefore unless it provides some specific capability you need then it is
 almost certainly better to use your operating systems standard ping utility.